prody/ProDy/doc/tutorial.rst

 >>> only_protein
 <Selection: "protein" from 1p38 (2833 atoms; 1 coordinate sets, active set index: 0)>

 This shows that 2833 of 2962 atoms are protein atoms.
+We selected them using :term:`protein` keyword.

 **Select atoms by name**:

+We can select side-chain atoms as follows:

 >>> side_chain_atoms = prot.select('protein and not name N CA C O')
 >>> print side_chain_atoms